Quantum thermodynamic advantage in work extraction from steerable quantum correlations: Main results

 where $\ket{\phi^a_x}$ is the $a^{\text{th}}$ element of mutually unbiased bases (MUB) indexed by $x$. $d$ is the dimension of the quantum system $s$, and $a\in\{0,\ldots,d-1\}$ and $x\in\{0,\ldots,n-1\}$ (thus, $|\mathcal{X}|=n$ in this scenario).
 Recall that a MUB is defined via the following relation:

 Hamiltonians similar to Eq.~\eqref{MUB_Hamiltonian_main} are often considered in analog quantum search algorithms \cite{Farhi1998,Roland_Cerf,Allahverdyan2022}.

-Figure~\ref{fig:Steering_game} illustrates the work extraction protocol.
+Figure~\ref{fig:Steering_task} illustrates the work extraction protocol.
 Next, we determine the maximum amount of work that can be extracted when the correlations in Alice and Bob's underlying quantum state are unsteerable.
-(We summarize the definition of steerable and unsteerable correlations in Appendix~\ref{Unsteerability_appendix}.)
+(We summarize the definition of steerable and unsteerable correlations in Sec.~I of the Supplementary Material.)